- Pets and Animals»

 After they've collided, the jousting birds return to a tree branch to perch.
 They pause briefly and then often take off for another collision.
 The displays and collisions occur repeatedly in sessions that last for as long as two hours.

 The female stays inside the hole for several months.
-When the egg has hatched and the young hornbill is old enough to be left alone in the nest, the female breaks out of the nest and then rebuilds the wall until the youngstar is ready to fly.
+When the egg has hatched and the young hornbill is old enough to be left alone, the female breaks out of the nest and then rebuilds the wall.
+The youngster stays in the cavity and continues to be fed until it's ready to fly.
 The single egg and long rearing time mean that the hornbill has a low reproductive rate.

 All hornbill females incubate their eggs within a hole that is partially sealed by either the male or the female, with the exception of the two species of ground hornbills in Africa.